Skip to main content

-You can use the Audio Management tab to enhance the quality of your assistant’s voice by for commonly-used TTS (Text-to-Speech) audio elements, like greetings or transfer messages.
-This ensures consistent voice quality while reducing latency during interactions.
+Use the Audio Management tab to commonly-used TTS audio elements like greetings or transfer messages.
+Caching reduces latency and ensures consistent voice quality. audio-management-1

 Benefits